This page tells you what support is available for very young children with special education needs and disabilities.

 All funded entitlement information for 2, 3 and 4 year olds, including how to apply, can be found on our Northumberland Early Years SharePoint Site in the ‘Funding’ section – click here for information on how to access the site.

 Early Years providers can also apply for additional funding from the Early Years Inclusion Fund if a child needs additional support.

 If a child is in receipt of Disability Living Allowance their Early Years provider may be entitled to the Disability Access Fund.

-Further information about additional funding and the Disability Access Fund can be found under the ‘EY SEND’ column on the Early Years Funding Padlet by clicking here.
+Further information about additional funding and the Disability Access Fund can be found under the ‘Inclusive Practice and SEND’ section of the SharePoint Site.

 Families Information - Click here to access their page

 Northumberland Information Advice and Support Services - Click here to access their page

 Foundation Years - Click here to access their page